Are you getting the most out of your AWS investment? Get your free AWS Well-Architected Assessment.

 Step Functions Explained

-This makes application development more efficient and intuitive because step functions can be used to design and control the workflow of an app irrespective of its business logic.
+Despite any shortcomings, this makes application development more efficient and intuitive because step functions can be used to design and control the workflow of an app irrespective of its business logic.
 One does not affect the other.
 Your point-to-point integrations will no longer be a headache to maintain because you will be able to update and adjust workflows from a single spot rather than numerous ones.
 Use Step Functions to reduce the code in your apps so that they run faster, are more resilient and easier for you to manage.

 Specifications: